Lisammayude Veedu: Plot summary

-Achanurangaatha Veedu (2006) told the story of a father's suffering as his under-aged daughter Lisamma is kidnapped and is forced into a sex racket.
-In Lisammayude Veedu, the young girl Lisamma has grown up and seems to have adjusted to her past.
+Achanurangaatha Veedu (2006) told the story of a father's suffering as his under-aged daughter, Lisamma, is kidnapped and forced into a sex racket.
+In Lisammayude Veedu, the young girl, Lisamma, has grown up and seems to have adjusted to her past.
 She runs a telephone booth and looks after her two sisters and her father who has lost his mental balance after seeing his daughter suffer.

-She, however, looks on life with a somewhat caustic sense of humour and has become worldly wise.
+She, however, looks at life with a caustic sense of humour and has become worldly-wise.
 Her brave attitude wins her an admirer in Shivankutty, who is a head load worker and has communist ideals.
 He also acts as a strongman for his party when required.

 The two get married and life is good for Lisamma as she gives birth to a baby boy.
-When the child is four years old, Shivankutty's past catches up with him and he is killed by his enemies.
+When the child is four years old, Shivankutty's past catches up with him and is killed by his enemies.

-The film comments on current situations, is critical of the leftist ideology, and espouses the theory of what goes around comes around.
+The film comments on current situations, is critical of the leftist ideology, and espouses the theory that what goes around comes around.